What is malware? Everything you need to know about viruses, trojans and malicious software | ZDNet

 While some forms of malware rely on being subtle and remaining hidden for as long as possible, that isn't the case for ransomware.

-See also: Ransomware: An executive guide to one of the biggest menaces on the web
+Also: Ransomware: An executive guide to one of the biggest menaces on the web

-It might sound simple, but ransomware works: cybercriminals pocketed over $1bn from ransomware attacks during 2016 alone and a Europol report describes it as having "eclipsed" most other global cybercriminal threats in 2017.
+It might sound simple, but ransomware works: Cybercriminals pocketed over $1 billion from ransomware attacks during 2016 alone, and a Europol report describes it as having "eclipsed" most other global cybercriminal threats in 2017.

 What is wiper malware?

-Wiper malware has one simple goal: to completely destroy or erase all data from the targeted computer or network.
+Wiper malware has one simple goal: To completely destroy or erase all data from the targeted computer or network.
 The wiping could take place after the attackers have secretly removed target data from the network for themselves, or it could could be launched with the pure intention of sabotaging the target.

 One of the first major forms of wiper malware was Shamoon, which targeted Saudi energy companies with the aim of stealing data then wiping it from the infected machine.
 More recent instances of wiper attacks include StoneDrill and Mamba, the latter of which doesn't just delete files, but renders the hard driver unusable.

 One of the most high profile wipers of recent times was Petya ransomware.
-The malware was initially thought to be ransomware, however, researchers found that not only was there no way for victims retrieve their data via paying the ransom, but also that the goal of Petya was to irrecoverably destroy data.
+The malware was initially thought to be ransomware.
+However, researchers found that not only was there no way for victims retrieve their data via paying the ransom, but also that the goal of Petya was to irrecoverably destroy data.

 What is a computer worm?

-A worm is a form of malware which is designed to spread itself from system to system without the actions by the users of those systems.
+A worm is a form of malware that is designed to spread itself from system to system without the actions by the users of those systems.

 Worms often exploit vulnerabilities in operating systems or software, but are also capable of distributing themselves via email attachments in cases where the worm can gain access to the contact book on an infected machine.

 It might seem like a basic concept, but worms are some of the most successful and long-lived forms of malware out there.
-The 15 year old SQL slammer worm is still causing issues by powering DDoS attacks, while the 10 year old Conficker worm still ranks among the most common cyber infections.
+The 15-year-old SQL slammer worm is still causing issues by powering DDoS attacks, while the 10-year-old Conficker worm still ranks among the most common cyber infections.

 What is adware?

-The ultimate goal of many cybercriminals is to make money - and for some, adware is just the way to do.
-Adware does exactly what it says on the tin - it's designed to maliciously push adverts onto the user, often in such a way that the only way to get rid of them is to click through to the advert.
+The ultimate goal of many cybercriminals is to make money -- and for some, adware is just the way to do it.
+Adware does exactly what it says on the tin -- it's designed to maliciously push adverts onto the user, often in such a way that the only way to get rid of them is to click through to the advert.
 For the cybercriminals, each click brings about additional revenue.

 In most cases, the malicious adverts aren't there to steal data from the victim or cause damage to the device, just sufficiently annoy the user into repeatedly clicking on pop-up windows.
 However, in the case of mobile devices, this can easily lead to extreme battery drain or render the device unusable due to the influx of pop-up windows taking up the whole screen.